DANYSR8/ENEE_3141_DigiComm/Lab 2 FM/LAB2 FM.md

    ![image](https://github.com/DANYSR8/ENEE_3141_DigiComm/assets/117769464/062194e0-6813-47b0-adf2-56091ab05aaa)

-The modulation signal can expnaded using trignomentirc idetaitny show in figure 5 and can be represent as these Bassel Functions contianing a modulation index (figure 6)
+The modulation signal can be further expanded using trigonometric identities in Figure 5 and can be represented through Bessel Functions that incorporate a modulation index (Figure 6)

 5)